gerardpc/python-course/docs/programming/python_libraries/pandas.md

 #### Applying custom functions

-The pandas DataFrame `apply()` function is used to apply a function along an axis of the DataFrame.
+The pandas DataFrame `apply()` function is used to apply a function along an axis of a DataFrame (it also works with Pandas Series).
 This function that we apply can be an external or a custom defined function.
 It works like this:

 ```python